honzi/files/Scripts/ubuntu/16-04/README.md

 ### Boot Setup (Only Once)

-1. Start computer and spam `ESC` to open boot config.
+1. Start computer and spam BIOS key.
 2. Set to boot from USB.
 3. Save changes and shut down computer.